 - Academic qualification: basic theoretical and problem based/applied questions from the field of natural science fundamentals will be asked to assess the applicant’s academic abilities.

 - Presentation of the scientific hypothesis, methodology and achieved outcomes of the applicant’s final (Bachelor) dissertation.

-A min. of 2 members of the assessment commission will conduct the interview.
-Each above mentioned criterion of stage 2 will be scored by each member with a max. of 15 points.
+A minimum of 2 members of the assessment commission will conduct the interview.
+Each above-mentioned criterion of stage 2 will be scored by each member with a maximum of 15 points.
 The total score will be the mean from both single assessments.
-The total score will consist of the sum of all scores from stage 2 plus the sum of all scores of stage 1.
+The total score will consist of the sum of all scores from stage 2 plus the sum of all scores from stage 1.
 Applicants, who receive a score of more than 30 points for both assessment stages will be accepted to the master’s program.
 Each application will be assessed individually.

-- Will a Bachelor degree from my university be accepted by TUM?
+- Will a bachelor’s degree from my university be accepted by TUM?

 - I missed the deadline.
 Can I still apply?

-Based on our experience regarding student visa issues, we recommend all non-EU Applicants to apply as early as possible, ideally before March.
-The final deadline for applications (EU as well as non-EU Applicants) is July 31st.
+Based on our experience regarding student visa issues, we recommend all non-EU applicants to apply as early as possible, ideally before March.
+The final deadline for applications (EU as well as non-EU Applicants) is May 31.
 Because of mailing delays in many countries, international applicants should mail their applications at least 30 days before the application deadline.

 - My language test score (e.g., TOEFL) is too low.
 Can I still get admission?

-A language proficiency certificate with sufficient score is mandatory in order to apply.
-Without sufficient language ability and scores you cannot apply for the program.
+A language proficiency certificate with sufficient score is mandatory to apply.
+Without sufficient language ability and scores, you cannot apply for the program.

 - I am currently a Master student in another program (at TUM or another university).
 Can I switch to MSc BmN and transfer my credits?